-We have deliberately chosen two small, historic hotels that are as different from the massmarket tourist hotels as possible.
+We have deliberately chosen two small, historic hotels that are as different from the mass-market tourist hotels as possible.
 Both the Quinta Roja and the Senderos de Abona are full of character, affording us the authentic Canary Islands experience.

-We will take our meals either at the hotels or in small local restaurants where they know how to feed hungry cyclists with delicious local dishes.
+We will take our meals at the hotels and in small nearby restaurants where they know how to feed hungry cyclists with delicious local dishes.